weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

  **2.**  Deploying images (microservices) based on a "manual deployment" or an "automatic deployment" policy.
 When a new image arrives, the deployment policy is consulted.
 Policies can be modified on a service by service basis by running `fluxctl automate`.
 If Flux is configured to automatically deploy a change, it proceeds immediately.
 If not, Flux waits for you to run `fluxctl release`.

  **3.**  During a release, Flux clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and then pushes the change back to version control.
 It then applies the change to your cluster.
 This deployment pipeline automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.

-In this tutorial, you will put yourself in the position of a developer on a devops team, where you will watch a code change go from your laptop to code in version control, and then on through the CI system which automatically builds a container image and pushes it to the registry, after which Flux takes over and, because the service was configured to deploy with `fluxctl automate`, automatically modifies the Kubernetes manifest in version control and deploys the change to your Kubernetes cluster.

-In particular, you will change the colour of a button on the frontend of a microservices architectured app, the Socks Shop.

 <div style="width:50%; padding: 10px; float:left; font-weight: 700;">
 <a href="/guides/cloud-guide-part-1-setup-troubleshooting/">&laquo; Go to previous part: Part 1 – Setup: Troubleshooting Dashboard</a>